guilhermebr/backenderia/README.md

 # Backenderia

-Backenderia is a CMS API with common apps.
+Backenderia is a Microservice Architecture CMS API writed in Go(lang)

 ## Technology